MikeKSmith/-no_entry-DEPRECATED-rspeaksnonmem/README.md

 `rspeaksnonmem` also allows the user to run NONMEM models from R either directly running the nmfe.bat or by calling [Perl speaks NONMEM](http://psn.sourceforge.net) functions like "execute".
 Other PsN functions can be run from R - VPC (Visual Predictive Check), bootstrap, SSE (Stochastic Simulation and Estimation).

+### ISOP Study Group demonstration
+`rspeaksnonmem` was demonstrated at an ISOP Study Group webinar which is available on YouTube: https://www.youtube.com/watch?v=VFdGnWrRXw8.

 ## Installation